fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-03-15-singapore-PR.md

 1. Global Investor Program ([GIP](https://www.edb.gov.sg/en/how-we-help/global-investor-programme.html))

-    [Apply for PR](https://www.channelnewsasia.com/business/singapore-global-investor-programme-higher-investment-quantum-3317416) by 1) investing $10 million in starting a business, 2) investing $25 million in GIP-selected funds, 3) set up a Singapore-based single family office with at least $200 million AUM.
-From 2020 - 2022, [~200 PR applications](https://www.channelnewsasia.com/singapore/about-200-individuals-granted-pr-status-through-global-investor-programme-3298491) were approved from the GIP track.
+    Apply for PR by 1) investing $10 million in starting a business, 2) investing $25 million in GIP-selected funds, 3) set up a Singapore-based single family office with at least $200 million AUM.
+From 2020 - 2022, ~200 PR applications were approved from the GIP track.
 Pretty easy for anyone who has money to throw around.

 2. Foreign Artistic Talent scheme

-    For those who are talented and can meet all the minimum requirements [below](https://www.nac.gov.sg/support/capability-development/leadership-career-and-artistic-development/foreign-artistic-talent-scheme-(forarts)):
+    For those who are talented and can meet all the minimum requirements below:
     + ‘Possess relevant training/education in your field of practice
     + Possess relevant professional experience, with outstanding achievements, in the field of Performing Arts, Visual Arts, Literary Arts, Design and/or Media
     + Have made significant contributions to Singapore’s arts and cultural scene, including a strong track record of local engagements at leadership level